tosdr/tosback-versions/Cloudant/Privacy Policy.md

 IBM Privacy Statement

-**This Privacy Statement is effective as of 3 August 2020.**
+**This Privacy Statement is effective as of 21 September 2020.**

 The previous version of this Statement is available here (PDF, 173 KB).

 At IBM we recognize the importance of protecting your personal information and are committed to processing it responsibly and in compliance with applicable data protection laws in all countries in which IBM operates.

-This Privacy Statement describes IBM's general privacy practices that apply to personal information we collect, use and share about our clients, business partners, supplier and other organisations with which IBM has or contemplates a business relationship as well as the individuals working for them.
+This Privacy Statement describes IBM's general privacy practices that apply to personal information we collect, use and share about our clients, business partners, supplier and other organizations with which IBM has or contemplates a business relationship as well as the individuals working for them.

 This Privacy Statement is supplemented by the IBM Online Privacy Statement, which provides more information in the online context, including recruitment.
 We may provide additional or more specific information on the collection or use of personal information on websites or related to a specific product or service.